 This is untrue.
 It could be argued that TransPRK causes more trauma to the eye than LASIK as the corneal epithelium has to be vaporized.
 This means that with TransPRK, the chances of corneal scarring and infection are higher, it is more painful, and recovery time is longer.
-Both TransPRK and LASIK have possible side effects, these include dry eyes, halos and glares, increased light sensitivity
+Both methods have possible side effects – including dry eyes, halos and glares, increased light sensitivity

-Patients need to bear in mind that, regardless of the type of treatment, there are inherit risks in every surgical procedure.
+Patients need to bear in mind that, regardless of the type of treatment (TransPRK vs LASIK), there are inherit risks in every surgical procedure.
 In general, LASIK treatments have excellent safety profiles and high success rates.
 The best way to minimize post-surgical complications is to choose an experienced surgeon whom you feel comfortable with.

-Misconception: TransPRK does not touch the eye, all other LASIK methods do.
+Misconception: TransPRK does not touch the eye.
 Therefore, TransPRK is safer.

 Misconception: One will always have to worry about flap complications after LASIK and will never be able to play contact sports again.

-Misconception: ____ LASIK treatment is the best option for every patient.
+Misconception: ____ treatment is the best option for every patient.

 Explanation: False.
-There is no one-fits-all treatment in LASIK.
+There is no one-fits-all treatment.
 Each method has its pros and cons.
-A LASIK assessment will be able to let you know which is best for you.
+An eye assessment will be able to let you know which is best for you.
 Find a clinic that has multiple treatment options and a good track record.

 Our standard LASIK Assessment costs $210.79 (inclusive of GST).
 It includes a series of detailed eye tests and a consultation with Dr Lee, where he will suggest a suitable treatment method for you.